thelastpickle/cassandra-reaper/README.md

   Optional setting for giving username and password credentials for the used JMX connections in case you are using password based JMX authentication with your Cassandra clusters.

+* enableCrossOrigin:

+  Optional setting which you can set to be "true", if you wish to enable the CORS headers for running an external GUI application, like [this project](https://github.com/spodkowinski/cassandra-reaper-ui).

 Notice that in the *server* section of the configuration, if you want to bind the service to all interfaces, use value "0.0.0.0", or just leave the *bindHost* line away completely.